datawrapper/snippets/2020-03-coronavirus-charts/README.md

 The R script might always not up to date; we'll push it every few days to this repo.

+#### April 7
+- Added a map of confirmed cases in US counties, colored by per capita numbers.

 #### April 1
 - Brought back the number of recovered cases to every chart and table possible.
 - Added a table with the growth rates of confirmed cases in US **counties**.